Mier expedition

 The Mier expedition was an unsuccessful military operation launched in November 1842 by a Texian militia against Mexican border settlements; it was related to the Somervell expedition.
 It included a major battle at Ciudad Mier on December 26 and 27, 1842, which the Mexicans won.
 The Texian attack was launched partly in hopes of financial gain and partly in retaliation for the Dawson Massacre (as named by Texans) earlier that year, in which thirty-six Texas militia were killed by the Mexican Army.
 Both conflicts were part of continuing efforts by each side to control the land between the Rio Grande and Nueces River.
 The Republic of Texas believed that the territory had been ceded to it in the Treaties of Velasco by which it gained independence, but Mexico did not agree.
+The expedition is best known for the Black Bean Episode, in which the Mexican Army decimated escaped prisoners, selecting for execution one in ten prisoners by drawing beans from a pot.

 Background

 Antonio López de Santa Anna, the ruler of Mexico, was defeated by Texians at the Battle of San Jacinto and signed the Treaties of Velasco in 1836, ceding Texas territory from Mexican control (these treaties had not been ratified by the Mexican legislature).
 However, his forces continued to invade the Republic of Texas with the goal of regaining control, particularly of the territory between the Rio Grande and Nueces River.
 Texas had hardly any settlements there.

 On September 17, 1842, Texian and Mexican forces engaged at Salado Creek, east of San Antonio.
 After a separate favorable Texian engagement earlier in the day, a reinforcement company of 54 Texas militia, mostly from Fayette County, under the command of Nicholas Mosby Dawson, began advancing on the rear of the Mexican Army.
 The Mexican commander, General Adrián Woll, sent 500 of his cavalrymen and two cannons to attack the group.
 The Texians held their own against the Mexican soldiers, but their fatalities mounted after the cannons came within range.
 The battle lasted just over an hour, resulting in 36 Texians dead and 15 captured in what Texans called the Dawson Massacre.